Hanna-Frances/Functional-Programming-In-Java/Functional Programming in Java.md

 **Lambda Expressions**

-A Lambda Expression can be defined as an expression used to create a method in-line.
+A lambda expression can be defined as an expression used to create a method in-line.
 These lambda expressions have object-like qualities in that they are passed into higher-order functions (they are actually in fact their own objects but that will be explained later).
 As an example of the syntax of these expressions, say we had this simple method:

 ```java
 public static boolean isEven(int num){